cdot/SVGcut/README.md

 You are now ready to generate Gcode.
 In the Gcode pane, select the units that your machine operates in.
 If your machine supports the G21 code, you can just the units you are most comfortable in.

 When you draw in an SVG editor such as Inkscape, you work in a coordinate system where 0, 0 is at the top left of the page, and Y increases downwards.
-However hobbyist CNC machine coordinates usually work from an origin at the bottom left, with Y increasing away from the operator, and this is the convention that SVG2Gcode follows.
+However hobbyist CNC machine coordinates usually work from an origin at the bottom left, with Y increasing away from the operator, and this is the convention that SVGcut follows.

 The application handles most of the details of converting between these coordinate systems.
 However it helps if you have a clear idea of how the different systems relate.